opensearch-project/documentation-website/_opensearch/search/autocomplete.md

 }
 ```

-To learn about the `max_expansions` option, see [Other optional query fields]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/full-text#other-optional-query-fields)..
+To learn about the `max_expansions` option, see [Other optional query fields]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/full-text#other-optional-query-fields).

 The ease of implementing query-time autocomplete comes at the cost of performance.
 When implementing this feature on a large scale, we recommend an index-time solution.
 With an index-time solution, you might experience slower indexing, but it’s a price you pay only once and not for every query.
-The edge n-gram, search-as-you-type, and completion suggester methods are index time.
+The edge n-gram, search-as-you-type, and completion suggester methods are index-time solutions.

 ## Edge n-gram matching